stain/worldcupbingo/README.md

 This rota between the groups helps ensure that all cards contain a mixture of 'good' and 'not so good' team, so that it is not easy to predict in advance who will win.
+This also makes it quite unlikely for a 3x4 board to win during the group stages (~ 0.02%).

 There is a small chance that several boards would contain the same teams (but possibly printed in a different order).
 The size of the board has been optimized to 3x4 as a trade-off between the whole bingo game finishing too early and adding some excitement towards the end game.
-From our experience, the winner(s) will typically be in the quarter finals if about 30-40 cards are being played.
+From our experience, the winner(s) will typically be in the early quarter finals if about 40 cards are being played.

 ## Playing